insin/inputmask-core/README.md

 ## Types

-These type definitions are purely for reference, not part of the API exposed by this module.
+These type definitions are purely for reference, they're not part of the API exported by this module.

 ### `Selection` : `{start: number; end: number}`